 - Intravenous sedation—For women who wish to have a deeper level of sedation and pain relief we offer intravenous sedation.
 The advantage of intravenous sedation is that the drugs are almost immediately effective and wear off in a relatively short period of time.
 If you elect to have intravenous conscious sedation you can control the level of sedation—you just need to tell us how deeply sedated you wish to be.
 Some women just want “something to take the edge off” but prefer to be awake.
 Others want to be “out”—to have no memory and to feel nothing of the procedure.
 You get to determine what level of sedation you wish.
 We use a combination medications.
 Most often we use a combination of Versed (midazolam), which is a sedative, and fentanyl, a narcotic.
 Occasionally other medications may be required.
 Remember, that not all conscious sedation is the same!
 These drugs should only be used in accredited facilities with personnel who are specially trained in its use.
 There are many requirements with respect to licensing and training for an office to provide these medications—-ours is one of the very few offices in upstate New York that meets those requirements.

 The medications, since they are given intravenously can be carefully controlled

 - You control the depth of sedation and pain relief

 - The drugs work quickly—you can feel the effects within seconds of their administration

-- The drugs also wear off quickly so that within 2 hours you’ll feel “normal”.
+- The drugs also wear off quickly so that within a few hours you’ll feel “normal”.